 Mapbox can support data visualizations that were slow or impossible with traditional map SDKs.
 Render heatmaps, visualize population density, or even go so far as updating the snow levels in the mountains to match recent snowfall.

-The Mapbox Maps SDK gives you access to all of the same tools we use to render our default map styles.
+The Mapbox Maps SDK gives you access to all the same tools we use to render our default map styles.
 Instead of using generic pin markers, enrich your place data or custom polygons with icons and labels that make your maps stand out.

 Draw custom shapes on the map the same way you would a custom

-Check out the iOS code examples to learn more about how to use runtime styling in your own apps.
+Explore the iOS code examples to learn more about how to use runtime styling in your own apps.

 Learn more about map styles and runtime styling in the following resources: